purpleidea/flabbergast/flabbergast-manual.md

 ## Getting Started

 As general background, this guide assumes some previous experience programming.
 Familiarity with one functional language, including Scheme, LISP, Haskell, or ML, and one object-oriented language is almost essential or experience with R, as it has elements of both.
-A deeper understanding of a dynamically typed object-oriented language like Python, Perl, Ruby, or JavaScript can be extremely helpful, though not necessary.
+A deeper understanding of a dynamically-typed object-oriented language like Python, Perl, Ruby, or JavaScript can be extremely helpful, though not necessary.
 Use of a macro processor, such as the C Pre-Processor or M4 might provide some extra insights.

 Flabbergast has many of the same data types as many other languages: Booleans, integers, floating-point numbers, and strings; which look and act much like they do in other languages.
 It also has two special data types: tuples and templates.
 Note that there are no functions (first class or otherwise); templates can do some of the work of functions.
 Flabbergast is purely functional: everything is an expression and no expression can have indirect consequences on another expression.